 Oberbayern, or Upper Bavaria, is the southern area of the state of Bavaria, and is centred around Munich.
 Munich is an attractive place to live, boasting a high standard of living.
 With the biggest city economy in Germany, Munich is capital of Bavaria, and is famous for its beer gardens and Munich Oktoberfest.

 From heavy industry to science there are well-paid and highly skilled jobs to fit your needs in Germany.
 For scientists and engineers, the city of Darmstadt holds the title of ‘City of Science’, and is a major centre for scientific research and institutes.

 Elsewhere, Munich boasts one of the highest standards of living and the biggest city economy in Germany.
 It’s home to the German and European headquarters of a range of major global companies, including Siemens AG and BMW.
 Jobs are generally well paid and highly skilled, with publishing, film production and finance being major employers.

 Frankfurt is the major financial capital of Germany and of Europe, home of the European Central Bank, Frankfurt Stock Exchange, and German Federal Bank.
 The city has a very high concentration of highly skilled jobs, meaning alongside the financial sector there are job opportunities in law, real estate, media, and other professional services.

-Though many Germans speak English, if you’re looking to live and work in the country, you’ll at least need a basic grasp of the German language.
+Though many Germans speak English, if you’re looking move to Germany from the UK you’ll at least need a basic grasp of the language.
 Kickstart your learning whilst still in the UK with online courses, apps like Duolingo, and tutored classes.